 As much as possible.
 The university encourages the team to produce as much as we can ourselves – we learn more this way, and also it tends to be cheaper.
 Obviously, some components are purchased and incorporated into our design, we start with COTS (commercial-off-the-shelf) components and work towards creating our own.
 The majority of the actual competing rocket is designed by the team and manufactured with help from the University’s Makerspace.
 We go through design reviews and CAD (computer-aided-design) through to manufacturing and testing, and eventually competing (and winning!).

 What benefits can this project give my career?

 UQ Space exists to provide students with the chance to gain a competitive edge whilst still studying.
 Creating an opportunity to go beyond what is taught in a classroom setting, bridging the gap between university and industry through practical real-world experience and collaboration.
-Working on UQ Space, combined with performance in coursework, will make you ‘stand out’ from the crowd when looking for employment when you graduate.
-Additionally, it is also a fun and exciting way to apply the theory learnt in courses to a ‘real-life’ situation.
+Working on UQ Space, combined with performance in coursework, will make you stand out from the crowd when looking for employment when you graduate.
+Additionally, it is also a fun and exciting way to apply the theory learnt in courses to real-life situations.
 Don’t forget the incredible value of being able to directly work with industry and academics, networking is an invaluable benefit.